 MR. GRIES: Thank you.

 MR. YANG RUI: I know your Mandarin is better than my English.

-MR. GRIES: No, I don't deserve that praise
+MR. GRIES: (Speaking in Mandarin)

 MR. YANG RUI: And Xin Qiang from Fudan University, Shanghai.

 MR. XIN QIANG: Thank you.

-MR. YANG RUI: And Qu Fengjie from the National Development Reform Commission NDRC.
+MR. YANG RUI: And Qu Fengjie from the National Development Reform Commission and DRC.

 My very first question actually is about why millions from the West repeat the same question even though they are concerned.
 A Communist regime could run a successful economy because according to the classical theory in political science of the West, only a combination of a liberal democracy with liberal market economy could enable the success of such a major economy like China.
-How could Communist regime get this down?
+How could the Communist regime get this down?

-My floor, first of all, goes to the lady at the other end of the spectrum here.
+My flow, first of all, goes to the lady at the other end of the spectrum here.

-MS. QU FENGJIE: I have prepared a remark about five challenges to U.S. China economic relations but now a challenge comes to me.
+MS. QU FENGJIE: I have prepared remarks about (inaudible) Chinese to U.S. China economic relations but now a challenge comes to me.
 So this is a very big challenge for me to answer this question in just maybe a few minutes, a big problem for me, but I will try my best to answer.